Cognitive inertia: Politics

 The persistence of political group membership and ideology is suggested to be due to the inertia of how the individual has perceived the grouping of ideas over time.
 The individual may accept that something counter to their perspective is true, but it may not be enough to tip the balance of how they process the entirety of the subject.

 Governmental organizations can often be resistant or glacially slow to change along with social and technological transformation.
 Even when evidence of malfunction is clear, institutional inertia can persist.
 Political scientist Francis Fukuyama has asserted that humans imbue intrinsic value on the rules they enact and follow, especially in the larger societal institutions that create order and stability.
 Despite rapid social change and increasing institutional problems, the value placed on an institution and its rules can mask how well an institution is functioning as well as how that institution could be improved.
 The inability to change an institutional mindset is supported by the theory of punctuated equilibrium, long periods of deleterious governmental policies punctuated by moments of civil unrest.

 After decades of economic decline, the United Kingdom's referendum to leave the EU was seen as an example of the dramatic movement after a long period of governmental inertia.
+Conversely, after 10 years of Brexit, the UK population reversed its opinion of the decision, with 57% thinking it was a mistake and 55% wanting to rejoin.